 The table below outlines the documents that you need to include with your application.
-You may also use the Document checklist (IMM 5441) which you can find in this package to assist you gathering the necessary documentation.
+You may also use the Document Checklist (IMM 5437) which you can find in this package to assist you gathering the necessary documentation.

-If any of the required documents are missing, or photocopies are not clear, your application may be returned to you.
+If any of the required documents are missing, or photocopies are not clear, your application will be returned to you.